-Oily skin tans easily, and slows down the process of aging.
-Sure enough, there are a few advantages of having an oily skin, but there are plenty of disadvantages as well that most women cannot ignore.
+Oily skin tans easily and slows down the process of aging.
+Sure enough, there are a few advantages to having an oily skin, but there are plenty of disadvantages as well that most women cannot ignore.
 Dermatologists agree that oily skin clogs pores and causes whiteheads and blackheads, or pimples.
 Besides, it also makes your face look greasy.

 Here’s what happens if you have oily skin,

 - You have to constantly powder your face to keep the makeup stay.

 - Cream blush and eyeshadows are totally out of the question.

 - Wash your face at 7 in the morning, but by 9, it looks like a grease ball.

 - You must wash the pillowcase many times in a week.
 It can look like a puddle of oil if you don’t.